Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Tennessee to meet with legislators and staff, and attend committee meetings in 2018.
+SREB staff, including the President, visited Tennessee to meet with legislators and staff and attend committee meetings in 2019.

-Throughout 2017-18, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including evaluations of reading programs.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including evaluations of reading programs and education savings accounts.

 Tennessee staff were among those from eight SREB states at the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during the upcoming legislative sessions.